MyMenopauseJourney

 2. Move more

-Exercise can go a long way in helping lymphatic flow.
+Exercise can go a long way in helping the lymphatic flow.
 Here are some exercises that can power up lymphatic flow big time!

 • Rebounding – one of the easiest ways to pump the lymph.
 It’s great for the joints and flushes out excess fluids in the body.
 Dr. Melissa Gallagher has a simple rebounder for lymphatic drainage that you can watch [7:11]: